JackSoon95/jucLearning/README.md

 How to find where is the problem?

-By jpa (Java Virtual Machine Process Status Tool)
+By jps (Java Virtual Machine Process Status Tool)

-1. `jpa -l` to track the process
+1. `jps -l` to track the process

    ```java
    PS E:\IdeaProjects\juc> jps -l